310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 They’re being such a pain about it…

-My mom was really enthusiastic about it, saying “How many are there?
+My mom was really enthusiastic, saying “How many are there?
 I’ll make enough for everyone, so bring them all over!”, it was so obnoxious…
 {% endbubble %}

 {% bubble Tetora %}